awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 1. Take an EBS snapshot of the volume and copy the snapshot ID onto a clipboard for later use\.
 For more information about creating an EBS snapshot, see [Creating an EBS Snapshot](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-creating-snapshot.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 1. Attach the instance profile to the EC2 source instance\.
 This allows Systems Manager to communicate with the EC2 instance and run commands on it after it is added to the AWS Systems Manager service\.
-For this example, we named the role `SSM-EC2-Profile-Role` with the `AmazonEC2RoleForSSM` policy attached to the role\.
+For this example, we named the role `SSM-EC2-Profile-Role` with the `AmazonSSMManagedInstanceCore ` policy attached to the role\.
 See [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.

-1. From the AWS Systems Manager console, select **Managed Instances** under **Shared Resources** in the left navigation pane\.
-Verify that your EC2 instance is visible\.
-If you don't see your instance, wait a few minutes and it should appear\.
-Otherwise, reconfirm that the Systems Manager prerequisites have been met\.
+1. In the AWS Systems Manager console, in the left navigation pane, choose **Managed Instances**\.
+Verify that your EC2 instance is in the list of managed instance\.
+If you don't see your instance after a few minutes, see [Where Are My Instances?](https://docs.aws.amazon.com/systems-manager/latest/userguide/troubleshooting-remote-commands.html#where-are-instances) in the *AWS Systems Manager User Guide*\.

-1. In the left navigation pane under **Actions**, select **Automation**\.
+1. In the left navigation pane, choose **Automation**\.

-1. In the upper right corner, select **Execute automations**\.
+1. Choose **Execute automation**\.

-1. Search for the `AWSEC2-CloneInstanceAndUpgradeSQLServer` document\.
+1. Choose the button beside the `AWSEC2-CloneInstanceAndUpgradeSQLServer` SSM document, and then choose **Next**\.

-1. Select the document and choose **Next**\.
+1. Ensure that the **Simple execution **option is selected\.

 1. Enter the requested parameters based on the following guidance\.
    + `InstanceId`